 - Attend and participate in all class meetings.
 In the event of illness or other emergency, please email the instructor in advance of class.
 Missed classes will be made up by written reflections on the required readings for the day. - Come to class prepared (having read the assignments for the day). - Give attention to the instructor and/or other students when they are speaking or making a presentation.
-No electronic devices may be used, except to access readings or make notes. - Contribute to in-class discussion based on the topics of discusses and the readings assigned. - Relate to other students and/or the instructor in a respectful fashion. - Recognize the impact of your comments and actions on your peers and class process. - Be open about discussing the impact of your comments on your peers. - Practice active listening. - Participate in small group discussions and role-plays. - Follow up on requests the instructor may make to improve assignments.
+No electronic devices may be used, except to access readings or make notes. - Contribute to in-class discussion based on the topics of discusses and the readings assigned. - Participate in small group discussions and role-plays. - Follow up on requests the instructor may make to improve assignments. - Take a relational approach to social justice - Learn through mutual dialogue (rather than debate)